1955 United Kingdom general election: Background and campaign

-The BBC later described the election as one of the "dullest" after World War II.
+The BBC later described the election as the "dullest" after World War II.
 The Daily Express wrote that the British people were more interested in Princess Margaret's romance with Peter Townsend.
 The Labour Party, then in its twentieth year of leadership under Clement Attlee, steadily lost ground owing to infighting between the left-wing (Bevanites) and the right-wing (Gaitskellites), resulting in an unclear election message.
-It pledged equal pay for women, renationalization of the steel industry and road haulage, comprehensive secondary education, and vague guarantees of greater industrial democracy and workers' control of nationalized industries as demanded by Bevanites but otherwise offered little new policy.
+It pledged equal pay for women, renationalisation of the steel industry and road haulage, comprehensive secondary education, and vague guarantees of greater industrial democracy and workers' control of nationalised industries as demanded by Bevanites but otherwise offered little new policy.
 It was the fifth and last general election fought by Labour leader Clement Attlee, who by this time was 72 years old.
-Eden had only become Leader of the Conservative Party a few weeks before the election, after the retirement of former Prime Minister Winston Churchill, but he had long been considered the heir apparent to the Conservative leadership.
+Eden had only become Leader of the Conservative Party a few weeks before the election, following the retirement of former Prime Minister Winston Churchill, but he had long been considered the heir apparent to the Conservative leadership.
 Eden called a dissolution of parliament and a new general election as soon as he took office in April 1955.
-The Conservatives were hoping to take advantage of the end of food rationing and the positive atmosphere created by the coronation of Queen Elizabeth II in 1953.
-Eden himself was telegenic (although not as great a public speaker as Churchill) and gradual economic growth benefited the party greatly.
+The Conservatives were hoping to take advantage of the end of food rationing and the positive atmosphere created by the coronation of Elizabeth II in 1953.
+Eden himself was telegenic (although not as great a public speaker as Churchill, who was now infirm and 80 years old) and gradual economic growth benefited the party greatly.
 Parliament was dissolved on 6 May.